-Predictive Analytics for Retail and Fashion
+Predictive Analytics for Inventory and Marketing

 You will learn how to analyze demand and retail data and how components such as seasonality, trend, and weather affect the data.
 You will apply statistical techniques to predict forecasts and measure their accuracy.
 In an extended case study for weather analytics, you will analyze the effect of weather on business data.
 For this you will work directly with visiting industry experts from Planalytics.